 B. Size of tail pipe shall not be reduced after it leaves muffler.

-C. Exhaust system shall be properly insulated from fuel supply containers and fuel supply container connections by securely attached metal shield at any point where it is 12 inches or less from fuel supply container or tank fuel supply container connections/components.
+C. Exhaust system shall be properly insulated from fuel supply containers and fuel supply container connections by securely attached metal shield at any point where it is twelve inches or less from fuel supply container or fuel supply container connections/components.

-D. Muffler shall be constructed of corrosion resistant material.
+D. Muffler shall be corrosive resistant .

-E. Exhaust shall exit to the rear and opposite side of vehicles with special service entrances.
-The exhaust on Type A shall exit behind the rear wheel and to the opposite side of the special service entrance.

-F. The tail pipe and after treatment system shall be constructed of 16-gauge steel tubing of equal diameter.
+E. The tail pipe and after treatment system shall be constructed of 16-gauge steel tubing of equal diameter.

-G. The tail pipe may be flush with, or shall not extend more than 2 inches beyond the perimeter of the body for side-exit pipe or the bumper for rear-exit pipe.
+F. The tail pipe may be flush with, or shall not extend more than two inches beyond the bumper .
 The exhaust system shall be designed such that exhaust gas will not be trapped under the body of the bus.

-H. The tail pipe shall exit to the left or right of the emergency exit door in the rear of the vehicle or to the left side of the bus in front of or behind the rear drive axle.
-The tail pipe shall not exit beneath any fuel filler location, emergency door or lift door.
+G. The tail pipe shall exit to the left of the emergency exit door in the rear of the vehicle under or through the bumper.

-14. Fenders, Front.
+14. Fenders, Front

 Total spread of outer edges of front fenders, measured at fender line, shall exceed total spread of front tires when front wheels are in straight-ahead position.

-Front fenders shall be properly braced and free from any body attachment .
+Front fenders shall be properly braced and free from body attachments.

-15. Fire Suppression Systems (Optional except for natural gas powered vehicles .
-See General Requirements for Alternative Fuel School Buses in Item 2.)
+15. Fire Suppression Systems (Optional except for natural gas powered Buses).

-Natural gas-powered school buses shall be equipped with an interior/exterior gas detection system and an automatic or manual fire suppression system in the engine compartment.
+Natural gas-powered public school buses shall be equipped with an interior/exterior gas leak detection system and an automatic or manual fire suppression system in the engine compartment.

-All other school buses may be equipped with a fire suppression system as an option.
+All other public school buses may be equipped with a fire suppression system as an option.

 If equipped with a fire suppression system, it shall be located in the engine compartment.